Tedicode/Tedicode/README.md

-- 🔭 I’m currently working on my web presence as a developer - and building a network!
-- 🌱 On the agenda right now: learning GraphQL, NextJS, and TypeScript
+- 🔭 I’m currently learning GraphQL, NextJS, and TypeScript
 -  :heart_eyes:  Current Inspiration : Ania Kubow !!!
 - 👯 I’m looking to collaborate on creative fullstack applications that connect users and incorporate social APIs
 - 🤔 I’m looking for help with the best backend solutions for front end development